Richmond Public Market is decorated with red decor to usher the Chinese New Year, just like every Chinese mall in Richmond.

 We do like the menu here which has color photos of the dishes.
 The servers here mostly speak Mandarin.

 For appetizer, Ben ordered the Sliced Beef and Beef Tripe with Special Spicy Sauce.
 This is a cold dish and costs $13.99.
 It is garnished with cilantro and crushed peanuts.
 Although my boys do not like vegetable, they do like cilantro.
 They enjoy this dish very much.
-More on following page.
-Click here to continue reading
+Continue reading

 Since I came back from my Beijing/Xi An vacation last year, I crave for the “Ma La Xiang Goa”; literary translated to Numbing Spicy Fragrance Pot.
 This dish is very popular in Beijing.